hadigun007-projects/test-web3/README.md

 # Vue.js Web3 & Crypto Dashboard

-This project is a Vue.js application that allows users to connect their MetaMask wallet, view wallet balance, and fetch top 5 cryptocurrency data from CoinMarketCap.
+This project is a Vue.js application that allows users to connect their MetaMask wallet, view wallet balance, and fetch top 5 cryptocurrency data from CoinGecko.

 This app created for skill fest for Fullstack Position.